-Imagine your boss holding the report and one dollar bill and crying.
-He walks away with his head down and trips over a new report.
+Imagine your boss crying.
+He walks away with his head down and trips over the bad financial report.
 When he picks it up a light bulb appears above his head.
-He smiles, drops the report and takes a running dive into a pile of cash.
+He smiles, drops the report, jumps for joy and lands next to a pile of cash.

 That’s it!
 Using the above mnemonic processes you can quickly and easily commit the points of your speech to memory.